chalu/properties-io/README.md

 ### `read-from`

-A space separated list of fields to read from
+The field to read from

 ### `write-to`